shrutityagi4102/shrutityagi4102/README.md

 ### About Me 🤟

-- 👩‍💻 I am a Computer Engineering Sophomore from Mumbai, India
+- 👩‍💻 I am a Computer Engineering Junior from Mumbai, India
 - 💙 I enjoy everything about technology and love learning and researching about any technology related topic !
 - 🌱 I’m currently learning Data Science, Artifical Inteligence and Machine Learning
 - 👯‍♀️ I'm looking to collaborate on any Open-source,Python,Data Science,Artifical Inteligence or Machine learning project